Distributed Adaptive Signal Fusion for Fractional Programs: Problem Setting and Preliminaries

 The optimization problems written in the form (\ref{eq:prob_g}) represent a subclass of the problems considered in the DASF framework \cite{musluoglu2022unifiedp1}, namely problems for which the objective is a fractional function.
 Our goal is to derive a new algorithm for these cases, which is computationally more attractive than straightforwardly applying the generic DASF ``meta'' algorithm to (\ref{eq:prob_g}).

 Similar to the DASF framework in \cite{musluoglu2022unifiedp1}, we also allow Problem (\ref{eq:prob_g}) to contain multiple signals $\mathbf{y}$ or matrices $B$, which have been omitted from (\ref{eq:prob_g}) for notational conciseness.
-For example, the RTLS problem in Table \ref{tab:ex_prob} requires two different $B-$matrices.
-Indeed, we observe that we can take $B^{(1)}=I_M$ in the denominator of the objective function since $||\mathbf{x}||^2 =(\mathbf{x}^T\cdot I_M)\cdot(\mathbf{x}^T\cdot I_M)^T=(\mathbf{x}^T\cdot B^{(1)})\cdot (\mathbf{x}^T\cdot B^{(1)})^T$.
-Similarly, we have $B^{(2)}=A$ in the constraint function.
-For the sake of intelligibility, we will continue the derivation and algorithm analysis for a single set of $\mathbf{y}$, and $B$, yet we emphasize that this is not a hard restriction as the algorithm can be easily generalized to multiple signal variables and multiple deterministic matrices (we refer to the original DASF paper \cite{musluoglu2022unifiedp1} for more details on how to deal with these cases).
+For example, the RTLS problem in Table \ref{tab:ex_prob} requires two different $B-$matrices: $B^{(1)}=I_M$ in the denominator of the objective function since $||\mathbf{x}||^2 =(\mathbf{x}^T\cdot I_M)\cdot(\mathbf{x}^T\cdot I_M)^T=(\mathbf{x}^T\cdot B^{(1)})\cdot (\mathbf{x}^T\cdot B^{(1)})^T$, and $B^{(2)}=A$ in the constraint function.
+For the sake of intelligibility, we will continue the derivation and algorithm analysis for a single set of $\mathbf{y}$, and $B$, yet we emphasize that this is not a hard restriction as the algorithm can be easily generalized to multiple signal variables and multiple deterministic matrices (we refer to the original DASF paper \cite{musluoglu2022unifiedp1} for more details on these cases).

 Note that in a centralized context, Problem (\ref{eq:prob_g}) can be solved using the Dinkelbach procedure, where each auxiliary problem can be written as

 with

 Since the minimization of Problem (\ref{eq:prob_g}) is done over $X$ only, we define the following functions in order to compactify some of the equations throughout this paper: